Famous Food in Portland To Eat on Vacation

 What do you get when three of the hottest Portland food forces combine their superpowers into one restaurant?
 Eem, a Thai restaurant unlike any you’ve ever visited.
 Truly some of the best food in Portland!

-Co-owner Akkapong “Earl” Ninsom of Langbaan and Hat Yai contributes his mastery of elevated Thai flavors.
+Co-owner Akkapong “Earl” Ninsom of Langbaan and Hat Yai restaurants contributes his mastery of elevated Thai flavors.
 Co-owner Matt Vicedomini, (yup, the same BBQ guy as above) is the man behind the meat.
 And co-owner Eric Nelson creates the crazy cocktails and boozy slushies that make you feel like you’re on vacation.

-Destined to be one of Portland’s most popular restaurants, Eem lives up to its hype.
+One of Portland’s most popular restaurants, Eem lives up to its hype.
 The signature dish, White Curry With Brisket Burnt Ends with hints of heat and coconut milk is definitely a must-eat in Portland.
 But the BBQ Fried Rice and the Smoked Pork Krapao compete to make the list as well.

 White Curry With Brisket Burnt Ends and Smoked Pork Krapao at Eem Restaurant in Portland